 This one tip capsulizes the greatest difference I see between “secular” productions and many church productions.
 Ever wonder why the Tony Awards looks like they rehearsed it ten times?
 It’s because they rehearsed it ten times!
 As it pertains to your communicators, your tech team and your video director, there is no substitute for rehearsals.

-The original version of this article was published September 29, 2013.
 Photo attribution – MaRS Discovery District